combell/combell-api/README.md

 ## Example

-The code example below creates a new hosting account called **identifier.be** on our hosting environment.
+The code example below registers a new domain name on your account.

 ```php
 <?php